oprypin/crsfml/gitbook/graphics-draw.md

 Now that you have a main loop which is ready to draw, let's see what, and how, you can actually draw there.

-CrSFML provides four kinds of drawable entities: three of them are ready to be used (*sprites*, *text* and *shapes*), the last one is the building block that will help you create your own drawable entities (*vertex arrays*).
+SFML provides four kinds of drawable entities: three of them are ready to be used (*sprites*, *text* and *shapes*), the last one is the building block that will help you create your own drawable entities (*vertex arrays*).

 Although they share some common properties, each of these entities come with their own nuances and are therefore explained in dedicated tutorials: